postsharp/postsharp-emails/30-caching.md

 # Common Tasks: Caching

-Caching is way to optimise the performance of an application which involves storing data, that either changes infrequently or is expensive to retrieve, in an intermediate layer.
+Caching is a way to optimise the performance of an application by storing data, which either changes infrequently or is expensive to retrieve, in an intermediate layer.

-It is not the easiest design pattern to implement requiring as it does a number of component parts to work together seamlessly.
-Using the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) library on the other hand makes implementing it much easier.
+Implementing caching can be challenging as it requires several components to work together seamlessly.
+However, the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) library simplifies this process significantly.

-Metalama supports caching with and without Dependency Injection and in our first example we'll look at using it in a project that is using DI.
+Metalama supports caching with and without Dependency Injection (DI).
+In our first example, we will explore its usage in a project that employs DI.

-You should begin (after having added the relevant Metalama Nuget Package to your application) by ensuring that you include a call to the `AddCaching` extension method provided by Metalama that adds the required instance of the ICachingService interface.
-That will ensure that the `[Cache]` aspect can be used on all objects that are themselves instantiated by the DI container.
+After adding the relevant Metalama Nuget Package to your application, ensure to include a call to the `AddCaching` extension method provided by Metalama.
+This method adds the required instance of the ICachingService interface, enabling the `[Cache]` aspect to be used on all objects instantiated by the DI container.

-This means that Metalama would transform a potentially expensive operation like this;
+This ensures that Metalama can transform a potentially expensive operation like this:

 ```c#
 using Metalama.Patterns.Caching.Aspects;